cdevents/spec/primer.md

 Typically it won't be possible for all existing event consumers to switch to CDEvents at the same time.
-The following scenarios show how an incremental approach can be used to migrate consumers through CDEvents gradually.
+The following scenarios show how an incremental approach can be used to migrate consumers towards CDEvents gradually.

 #### Multiple event formats through adapter

-In a variation of the previous two producer scenarios, the tool produces only one format of events, which is sent to the broker.
+In a variation of the previously mentioned producer-side architectures, the tool produces only one format of events, which is sent to the broker.
 The adapter subscribes to the events, converts them and publishes them back to the broker.
 Consumer may then subscribe to the type of events that they prefer.

 ![original-adapter](images/original-adapter.svg)

 With this architecture, the adapter may even be able to convert messages from different tools, instead of just one.

-#### Consumer side adapters
+#### Consumer-side adapters

 In this scenario, the tool and some consumers use CDEvents.
 New consumers are added that do not understand CDEvents, or that do not support events in general.